Blue Cheese-Apple Strudels

 - Place one sheet of phyllo dough on a work surface.
 Brush with butter and sprinkle with 2 tablespoons bread crumbs.
 Layer with two more sheets of phyllo, brushing each sheet with butter and sprinkling with bread crumbs.
 Layer with another sheet of phyllo.
 (Keep remaining phyllo dough covered with plastic wrap and a damp towel to prevent it from drying out.)

 - Spoon 1-1/2 cups apple mixture along the long end of phyllo to within 2 in. of edges.
 Fold long sides 2 in. over filling.
 Roll up jelly-roll style, starting with a long side.
 Repeat, making two more strudels.

-- Transfer strudels to a parchment paper-lined 15-in. x 10-in. x 1-in. baking pan.
+- Transfer strudels to a parchment paper-lined 15x10x1-in. baking pan.
 With a sharp knife, cut slits in the top of each strudel.
 Brush with remaining butter.
 Bake at 375° for 20-25 minutes or until golden brown.
 Serve warm.
-Yield: 3 strudels (8 slices each).